 When you want to rename photos or documents in bulk, Mac includes powerful batch file renaming features by default.
-There are three main approaches: Finder's built-in rename feature, Automator workflows, and Terminal using the mv command.
+There are three main approaches: Finder's built-in Rename Items feature, Automator Quick Actions, and Terminal using commands such as mv or rename.
 Choosing the right one for your task and file count makes the work much more efficient.
-This article explains every method with practical examples, targeting macOS Sonoma / Sequoia and later.
-For broader Mac tips, also see Mac Troubleshooting Guide.

 Table of Contents